ipop-project/ipop-tincan/docs/running_android_emulator.rst

 .. [#] *rx : true* means the connection is readable, *tx : true* means writable
 .. [#] *ip : 101* means the peer's ip address is 172.31.0.101 (will fix later)
+.. [#] Run socialvpn on another machine using same credentials and they will connect with each other.